FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 ![Second Distance Measurement](figures/Second_Measurement.png "Second Distance Measurement")

-The measured distance is about 16,000 kilometers (your distance may vary slightly).
+The measured distance is about 16,000 kilometers (your distance will vary slightly).
 This is the actual  distance between Atlanta and Alice Springs.
 This view maintains spherical distance measurements, but distorts shape, direction, and area.

-Let’s change the projection on this view to the Mercator projection.
+Next we will change the projection on this view to the Mercator projection.

 16. Open the Project Properties and select the CRS tab.